airyhq/airy/docs/docs/getting-started/installation/minikube.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The goal of this document is to provide an overview of how to run Airy Core on your local machine using [Minikube](https://minikube.sigs.k8s.io/).
+The goal of this document is to provide an overview of how to run Airy Core on your local machine using [minikube](https://minikube.sigs.k8s.io/).

 ## Creating a cluster using the CLI

-First download and install Minikube from their [release page](https://github.com/kubernetes/minikube/releases) and the [Airy CLI](cli/installation.md).
+First download and install minikube from their [release page](https://github.com/kubernetes/minikube/releases) and the [Airy CLI](cli/installation.md).
-Now you can run this command, which will create a new Minikube cluster on your system and install Airy core on it:
+Now you can run this command, which will create a new minikube cluster on your system and install Airy core on it:

 ```bash
 airy create --provider=minikube